vga101/gaiasky/README.md

 #####1.2.2.4 Linux installer

-We also provide a Linux installer which will trigger a graphical interface where you can choose the installation location and some other settings.
+We also provide a Linux installer ([here](https://zah.uni-heidelberg.de/gaia/outreach/gaiasandbox/downloads/)) which will trigger a graphical interface where you can choose the installation location and some other settings.
-Download the file `gaiasandbox_unix_[version].sh` to your disk.
+Download the file `gaiasandbox_unix_<version>.sh` to your disk.
 Then run the following to start the installation.

 ```